This post may contain affiliate links. Please read our privacy policy.

-Vegetable quesadillas, or vegetarian quesadillas are a very helpful addition to the weekday repertoire.
-A great way to use up leftover vegetables, and super versatile.
+Vegetable quesadillas are a very helpful addition to the weekday repertoire.
+A great way to use up leftover vegetables and super versatile.
 Appetizers, snacks, and — with a salad — dinner.

-My favorite way to make quesadillas is in a pan on the stove, and once you get comfortable by making a few, you will see that it’s quite easy to make two in a pan at once time.
-By two I mean two folded over tortilla quesadillas, which is my go-to-method, resulting in two half moon quesadillas.
-You can also make one big round quesadilla with two tortillas, one per batch, which is a little harder to flip, but the same concept.
+My favorite way to make quesadillas is in a pan on the stove, and once you get comfortable making a few, you will see that it’s quite easy to make two in a pan at once time.
+By two, I mean two folded-over tortilla quesadillas, which is my go-to method, resulting in two half-moon quesadillas.
+You can also make one big round quesadilla with two tortillas, one per batch, which is a little harder to flip but the same concept.

 How to Make Vegetable Quesadillas